Regan Upshaw

-Regan Charles Upshaw (born August 12, 1975) is a former American football defensive tackle who played in the National Football League (NFL) between 1996 and 2004.
-He was selected by the Tampa Bay Buccaneers in the first round of the 1996 NFL Draft out of the University of California, Berkeley.
+Regan Charles Upshaw (born August 12, 1975) is an American former professional football player who was a defensive tackle in the National Football League (NFL) between 1996 and 2004.
+He played college football for the California Golden Bears and was selected by the Tampa Bay Buccaneers in the first round of the 1996 NFL draft.

 In high school, Upshaw played for Pittsburg High School (Pittsburg, California), helping defeat the previously undefeated De La Salle in the 1991 NCS championship game played at the Oakland Coliseum.
-The final score was 35-27.
+The final score was 35–27.
 This was the last defeat De La Salle suffered before setting a national high school record of 151 straight victories.
 Upshaw, who did not play football until his sophomore year at Pittsburg, was a Parade All-America as a senior.
-He chose the University of California and by his junior year was named All-American.
+He chose the University of California, Berkeley, and by his junior year was named All-American.

-The Tampa Bay Buccaneers selected him with the 12th pick overall in the 1996 NFL draft.
+The Tampa Bay Buccaneers selected him in the first round with the 12th pick overall in the 1996 NFL Draft.
 He later played for the Jacksonville Jaguars, Oakland Raiders, Washington Redskins, and New York Giants.
 He also appeared in Super Bowl XXXVII while a member of the Raiders during the 2002 season.
-The team went on to lose the game 48-21 to one of Upshaw's former teams, the Buccaneers.
+The team went on to lose the game 48–21 to one of Upshaw's former teams, the Buccaneers.